Gran Turismo Motorcycle Test

 Whether riding on freeways, canyons, city, track or dirt: practically all motorcycle disciplines are gratifying to me.
 But on most Sundays, you can find me blasting up the freeway for 60 miles to the serpentine roads snaking through the Santa Monica Mountains where another 150 miles are added to the odometer before heading home again.
 It’s a long day but the right motorcycle makes the routine more enjoyable.
 One motorcycle that fits this weekend escape perfectly is the Moto Guzzi Norge 1200 GT.

 The front and rear ABS with Brembo brake components work seamlessly.
-The three spoke, light alloy wheels are accentuated by the rear single-sided swing-arm.
-The Compact Reactive Shaft Drive with a steel frame and a fully adjustable suspension system helps guarantee low maintenance and maximum ride comfort, even when carrying a passenger and luggage.
+The three-spoke, light-alloy wheels are accentuated by the rear single-sided swing-arm.
+The Compact Reactive Shaft Drive with a steel frame and a fully adjustable suspension system help guarantee low maintenance and maximum ride comfort, even when carrying a passenger and luggage.

 At speed, the Norge cuts the wind like a knife and the wind buffeting is minimal.
 The electrically operated windshield can be adjusted to adapt for more or less wind protection but either way, I enjoyed the aerodynamics of the motorcycle.
 Powerful headlights provide a clear view even on poorly lit roads and add to the personality of the motorcycle.

 Removable locking side-cases matching the body color provide plenty of room for a weekend getaway.
 Unlike others, these panniers do not affect the total dimensions of the motorcycle or project beyond the rearview mirrors.
 With the 6-gallon fuel tank and impressive fuel mileage, you get extended range capabilities.
 And with a standard two-year factory warranty and 24-hour roadside assistance, comfortable and performance are assured in genuine Gran Turismo style.